sequana/rnaseq/README.rst

 where ANNOT is the annotation file of your analysis, FEAT and ATTR the attribute and feature used in your analysis (coming from the annotation file).

-This produces a HTML repot summarizing you differential analysis.
+This produces a HTML report summarizing you differential analysis.

+Note that you need DESEQ2 and other packages installed.
+You may also use this contaier: https://zenodo.org/records/5708856

 Rules and configuration details